skac112/fractalizer/README.md

 Node is essentialy a function which processes graphics.
 You can build intricate, fractal-like vector graphics starting from simple shape like circle or rectangle and processing it using nodes.

-Processing is done in two "channels": <strong>proc channel<strong> and <strong>draw channel<strong>.
+Processing is done in two "channels": <strong>proc channel</strong> and <strong>draw channel</strong>.
 Most of work is done in a proc channel.
 Draw channel is essentially a kind of stack where subsequent nodes add graphics which should be drawn and not later processed.

 The real power of nodes lies in a possibility of combining them into more complex nodes, so you can: